• State Policy

 Local Food is Essential

-Four state level groups recently called on state leaders to adopt six policies that will help farmers, farmers’ markets, and low income food access.
+Four state-level groups recently called on state leaders to adopt six policies that will help farmers, farmers’ markets, and low-income food access.

 OEFFA, Produce Perks Midwest, the Ohio Farmers’ Market Network, and the Ohio Food Policy Network, with input from Countryside and Summit Food Coalition, believe that decisive action is needed to ensure the survival of small and mid-scale family farmers that feed our communities and make sure Ohioans, particularly those receiving nutrition assistance, can access much needed fresh, local food in the months ahead.